Kicksecure/security-misc/README.md

 - Disallow unintentional writes to files in world-writable directories unless they are owned by the directory owner to mitigate some data spoofing attacks.

+- Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

 - Increase the maximum number of memory map areas a process is able to utilize.